 3. Wipe Down Hard Surfaces and Leather Seats

 Take a cue from Naomi Campbell and thoroughly wipe down all the hard surfaces around your seat before sitting down.
 We know that Coronavirus is transmitted via droplets, and that some of those can last for days on hard surfaces.
 So wipe down everything in sight: tray tables, armrests, your window and window shade (and you should be sitting by the window!), your video screen and the remote.
 The same goes for non-porous surfaces like leather/pleather seats and seat back pockets – but NOT for upholstered seats, which could a) get wet (not pleasant for you to sit on!) and b) stay damp, which would actually lead to the spread of germs.
 This is where creating a natural barrier can come in handy (more on that below).

-Anti-bacterial wipes like these (which are 75% alcohol) should do the trick.
-Hopefully in the coming months wipes from popular brands like Lysol and Clorox will be available again, but in a pinch you could also try using a spray hand sanitizer with high-alcohol content and a clean, disposable cloth, or pick up alcohol wipes from the drugstore (which we’ve seen recently in Guardian).
+Anti-bacterial wipes like these (which are 70% alcohol) should do the trick.
+Hopefully in the coming months wipes from popular brands like Lysol and Clorox will be available again, but in a pinch you could also try using a spray hand sanitizer with high-alcohol content and a clean, disposable cloth.
 Whatever you use, be sure to let the surface dry naturally – usually for around 30 seconds to a minute – to ensure efficacy.

 Read more: How to make your own Hand Sanitizer

 4. Use a tissue to touch the video screen or remote